pfheatwole/thesis/source/introduction.rst

 This project designs and implements a parametric paraglider dynamics model suitable for paraglider flight reconstruction.
-The modeling process begins in :doc:`canopy_geometry`, which develops a novel parametric geometry specifically tailored for the non-linear details of typical paraglider wings.
+The modeling process begins in :doc:`foil_geometry`, which develops a novel parametric geometry specifically tailored for the non-linear details of typical paraglider wings.
-:doc:`canopy_aerodynamics` establishes some basic performance criteria for selecting an aerodynamic method suitable for analyzing paraglider motion, and presents an adaptation of a non-linear lifting line method that meets those criteria.
+:doc:`foil_aerodynamics` establishes some basic performance criteria for selecting an aerodynamic method suitable for analyzing paraglider motion, and presents an adaptation of a non-linear lifting line method that meets those criteria.